inspec/inspec-aws/docs/resources/aws_elasticsearchservice_domains.md

 ## Syntax

-Ensure that a domains exists.
+Ensure that a domain name exists.

     describe aws_elasticsearchservice_domains do
       it { should exist }
     end